lonkaars/wall-e2/robot/readme.md

   short descriptive names, but shouldn't be prefixed with `w2_*`.
 - arbitrary numbers should be aliased to `#define` statements or `enum`s if part of a series.
-- constants should be placed in `consts.h`
+- general constants should be placed in `consts.h`
 - run `make format` as a seperate commit in case of breaking changes